10 Exciting Things to Do in Caen This Week (April 12-18, 2026)

-Caen gives you a direct view into Normandy’s medieval power, World War II history, and modern cultural life—all within walking […]
+Caen gives you a window into medieval power, World War II history, and everyday Norman life—all within walking distance.
+During

 Normandy in early March feels different.
 Less crowded, with brisk sea air and a slower local pace as winter starts